Hartman effect, time-delays, and the non-spatial nature of quantum particles: The conceptuality interpretation

-In the previous sections we offered an analysis that illuminates the tunneling phenomenon, and associated Hartman effect, from a fresh vantage point, asking us to reconsider our preconceptions about the nature of quantum entities, in the sense that their non-locality should be understood as originating from their non-spatiality.
+In the previous sections, we offered an analysis that illuminates the tunneling phenomenon and associated Hartman effect from a fresh vantage point, asking us to reconsider our preconceptions about the nature of quantum entities, in the sense that their non-locality should be understood as originating from their non-spatiality.
 An interesting question then imposes itself: What would be the nature of a non-spatial entity, and how does spatiality emerge from a non-spatial reality?
 Answering this question is important since simply saying that certain processes take place outside of spacetime is obviously not sufficient, if then we can offer no possible explanations of what this might mean.

 This article is not devoted to the analysis of the notion of non-spatiality per se, and more information about it can be found in the articles cited in the previous section.
 However, it might be useful to also provide an element of a possible answer here.
-Such element, highly speculative for the time being, but undoubtedly also suggestive, is contained in the \emph{Conceptuality Interpretation} of quantum mechanics \citep{Aerts2009, Aerts2010a,Aerts2010b,Aerts2014,AertsBeltran2020,Aertsetal2020}, which emerged from the research program called \emph{Quantum Cognition} \citep{aertsaerts1995,aertsbroekaertsmets1999,khrennikov1999,gaboraaerts2002,altmanspacher2002,aertsczachor2004,AertsGabora2005,bb2012}, using the quantum mathematics and associated conceptual structure as a framework to explain human cognition, including judgment and decision making, concepts, reasoning, memory, and perception.
+Such element, highly speculative for the time being, but undoubtedly also suggestive, is contained in the \emph{conceptuality interpretation} of quantum mechanics \citep{Aerts2009, Aerts2010a,Aerts2010b,Aerts2014,AertsBeltran2020,Aertsetal2020,Aertsetal2024a,Aertsetal2024b}, which emerged from the research program called \emph{quantum cognition} \citep{aertsaerts1995,aertsbroekaertsmets1999,khrennikov1999,gaboraaerts2002,altmanspacher2002,aertsczachor2004,AertsGabora2005,bb2012}, using the quantum mathematics and associated conceptual structure as a framework to explain human cognition, including judgment and decision making, concepts, reasoning, memory, and perception.

 The unexpected success of the quantum cognition program led one of its pioneers, Diederik Aerts, to cultivate the bold idea that it could not be just a mere coincidence that the mathematical formalism of quantum mechanics was so well equipped in describing so many aspects of the human cognitive domain.
 The hypothesis that then emerged is that there had to be a deeper correspondence, related to the true nature of the microphysical entities, and more precisely that the latter were to have a nature similar to that of human conceptual entities.